Natural approach: Reception

 The natural approach enjoyed much popularity with language teachers, particularly with Spanish teachers in the United States.
 Markee (1997) puts forward four reasons for the success of the method.
 First, he says that the method was simple to understand, despite the complex nature of the research involved.
 Second, it was also compatible with the knowledge about second-language acquisition at the time.
 Third, Krashen stressed that teachers should be free to try the method, and that it could go alongside their existing classroom practices.
 Finally, Krashen demonstrated the method to many teachers' groups, so that they could see how it would work in practice.
+The natural approach has become closely associated with Krashen's monitor model, and it is often seen as an application of the theory to language teaching.
+Despite this perception, there are some differences, particularly Terrell's view that some degree of conscious grammar study can be beneficial.